Doctor Who missing episodes: The Faceless Ones and The Evil of the Daleks

 In 1975, the Australian Broadcasting Corporation returned all thirteen broadcast prints of The Faceless Ones and The Evil of the Daleks to the BBC to be disposed of.
 In 1982, novice film collector Gordon Hendry purchased 16 mm copies of The Faceless Ones, episode 3, and The Evil of the Daleks, episode 2, from a film fair in Buckingham.
 At that time Hendry was unaware of the episodes' value (only one episode of The Faceless Ones and none of The Evil of the Daleks were known to exist).

 In 1985, a cinema owner in Brighton persuaded Hendry to lend him the films, so as to screen the episodes for profit while the Panopticon VI convention was being held in the town.
-Saied Marham, an associate of Hendry's, visited Panopticon to generate interest in the showing, only to be dismissed as a hoaxster, and the screening did not go ahead.
-So Marham kept the films to himself.
+Saied Marham, an associate of Hendry's who was lent the films by Hendry, visited Panopticon to generate interest in the showing, only to be dismissed as a hoaxster, and the screening did not go ahead.
+As a result, Marham kept the films to himself.
 After the event, Hendry and Paul Vanezis spent 15 months attempting to retrieve the episodes from Marham.

 Eventually, in 1987, after Vanezis got the episodes back from Marham, a charity fundraising convention called Tellycon aired The Faceless Ones, episode 3, in tribute to the recently deceased Patrick Troughton.
 In the following weeks, Vanezis and Ian Levine negotiated the return of both episodes to the BBC archive.
 Copies were made and the original prints were returned to Hendry.